keystonejs/keystone/examples/README.md

 If everything works 🤞 the GraphQL Server and Admin UI will start on [localhost:3000](http://localhost:3000).
 See the README in each example for more specific details.

+### In CodeSandbox

+You can also run our examples from your web browser using the free CodeSandbox service.
+Just look for the "Try it in CodeSandbox" heading in each example project’s README ([example](https://github.com/keystonejs/keystone/tree/main/examples/task-manager#try-it-out-in-code-sandbox-)).

 ## Getting in touch